JanssenProject/jans/docs/admin/auth-server/client-management/README.md

 Which mechanism to use depends on the deployment requirements.
 For *ad hoc* creation, the TUI is great.
-If you need to quickly script client creation (e.g. in a bash script), use the CLI, or use `curl` to call the Jans Config API.
+If you need to quickly script client creation (e.g. in a bash script), use the CLI or use `curl` to call the Jans Config API.
 If developers need to have the ability to register clients, then adopt OpenID Connect Dynamic Client Registration.